jennie6151/inwiththeold/README.md

 6. click on "Low-fat" from the dropdown filter and see 3 results.
 Test performed and true.
 7. click on "Signup" and be prompted to enter a username and password and then be sent to the login screen and login successfully.
 Test performed and true.
 8. click on "Logout" and successfully log out.
 Test performed and true.
 9. click on "Purchase item" and be taken through to Stripe payment, click to enter details manually.
 Enter email: admin@example.com, account number: 4242 4242 4242 4242, expiry date: 11/20, CVC:123.
-And a successful test payment to be made.
+A successful test payment is made.
 Test performed and true.

 <a name="version"></a>